When Do You Qualify for Quantum Meruit Contract Claims Against the Federal Government?

 Filing quantum meruit claims against the federal government can be confusing to businesses and individuals.
 Understanding what quantum meruit recovery damages are available to you under contract claims against the federal government is important.
 Quantum meruit claims recovery is available in limited circumstances.

-Quantum Meruit Definition Per Contract Law:
+Quantum Meruit Contract Law:

-Quantum Meruit in contract law, which means “as much as he is merited,” permits the contractor to be compensated under an implied-in-fact contract when the contractor confers a benefit to the government in the course of performing a government contract that is subsequently declared invalid.
+The Doctrine of Quantum Meruit in contract law, which means “as much as he is merited,” permits the contractor to be compensated under an implied-in-fact contract when the contractor confers a benefit to the government in the course of performing a government contract that is subsequently declared invalid.
 N.H.
 Flight Procurement, LLC v.
 United States (2014).

 Even if the contract is not enforceable against the federal government, the contractor should still be paid for the goods and services rendered and accepted.
 This also applies to quantum meruit construction cases.

-Quantum Meruit recovery claims may be available under the following situations:
+Federal Contract Quantum Meruit recovery claims may be available under the following situations:

 - Government attempted to form a contract with a private party, but a defect prevented the contract from coming into existence